andris9/hoodiecrow/README.md

 ## Deprecated

 This project is deprecated and it is not maintained anymore.
+See [Wild Duck IMAP Server](https://github.com/wildduck-email/wildduck) for a full featured IMAP server wirtten in Node.js + MongoDB.

 ## About